8mamo10/time_recorder/README.md

 5. Location capture and registration will be processed automatically

 **Managing Members:**
-- Add new employee names to column A of the Members sheet
+- Add new employee names to column A of the Members sheet (starting from A2, A1 is for header)
 - Names will automatically appear in the dropdown when the page loads
 - Duplicate names are automatically removed
 - Names are sorted alphabetically in the dropdown